padrinobook/padrinobook/01-introduction.md

 You can now say you have built your first Padrino application in less than five minutes.

-### Initialize a Git repository

-Git can keep track of every file you have in a certain directory.
-Let's assume that you have a brand new Padrino application in the directory *padrino\_brand\_new*.
-First you need to initialize git in the project folder:

-    $ cd ~/hello-world
-    $ git init
-    > Initialized empty Git repository in ~/padrino_brand_new/.git/

-Now that you started a new repository and it is time to add new files.
-If you type in `git status` you will see a list of all *untracked*, *modified*, or *changed* files in your folder.
-Again, git gives you a nice console output what you can do in the next
-steps:

-    # On branch master
-    #
-    # Initial commit
-    #
-    # Untracked files:
-    #   (use "git add <file>..." to include in what will be committed)
-    #
-    # .components
-    # .gitignore
-    # Gemfile
-    # app/
-    # config.ru
-    # config/
-    # public/
-    nothing added to commit but untracked files present (use "git add" to track)

-If you are new to git (and want to do the same work again and again), you have to type in *git add <filename* for each part of the files.
-But git is as smart to provides you with a handy command to add all files simultaneously recursively:

-    $ git add .

-The '.' stays for the current directory and git then knows that it should track all files and components (which even stay in subdirectories) recursively.
-During this phase, we have just *staged* the files and not committed them in the repository.
-Let's do
-it:

-    $ git commit -m "initial commit (Padrino and Git rocks)"

-The '-m' options tells git to take a message for the commit[^tpope]

-[^tpope]: I'm a big fan of [Tim Pope's](http://tpo.pe/ "Tim Popes") Vim plugins.
-With the [fugitive](https://github.com/tpope/vim-fugitive "fugitive") he has written a fully integrated git into the Vim environment.
-According to Pope's philosophy, a commit message should not be longer than 80 chars - anything that is longer is an indicator that you are writing too much, or have too big of a commit with too many changes.

-### gitignore

-This file let's you specify which files should not be added to the Git repository.
-When you start your Padrino application with
-`padrino start` it will start to track requests you can see in the console in the *log/* directory.
-You don't want to have this in your commit history, so you have to write in your *.gitignore* files

-    log/**/*

-This tells git to ignore all changes in all subdirectories of the *log* directory.
-You are lucky to work with Padrino, and it will automatically add a *.gitignore file* when you start a new project, with all entries you need:

-    .DS_Store
-    log/**/*
-    tmp/**/*
-    bin/*
-    vendor/gems/*
-    !vendor/gems/cache/
-    .sass-cache/*

-Just keep your mind on committing small changes for your project.

 ### Wait, there is more - the file structure

 Navigating through the various parts of a project is essential.
 Thus we will go through the basic file structure of the